๎ซ

 Can I live off-base and be an FCC Provider?

-Yes, you may apply to become an FCC provider if you live off base.
 If you are the spouse of an active duty military member, or a military retiree, you may apply to become and FCC provider.
-You may become a provider is you regularly care for at least one military dependent (other than your own child) in your home.
+You may become and affiliate provider if you regularly care for at least one military dependent (other than your own child) in your home.
+All FCC caregivers must meet the same requirements.
+Off-base providers receive the same benefits as an on-base provider.

 How do you become a licensed FCC Provider?